 Deforestation is the major cause of habitat loss and species extinction around the world.
 Due to the increased human population in recent years, huge areas of land have been unsustainably cleared to make room for other land uses.
 This has negatively affected climate, natural ecosystems ability to function properly, and contributed to the decline in biodiversity (plants and animals).
 Despite all the reasons given for cutting down trees, this has disturbed the balancing of ecosystems.
 According to the National Geographic, about 70% of Earth’s land fauna and flora are found in the forests, and many cannot survive if their homes are destroyed through deforestation.
 The following are the drivers of deforestation;

 The high demand for charcoal in Zambia is known to be a major contributor to deforestation in the country which results in habitat degradation and species decline.
 Charcoal is produced for both household consumption as well as commercial distribution in urban areas, while firewood is mostly used almost exclusively within the community where it is harvested.
 According to the USAID (2012), about 88% of Zambian households depend on forest resources to meet their energy needs, and wood fuels contribute to about 68% of the country's energy consumption.
 It has been reported that Zambia is the largest charcoal consumer in Southern Africa and charcoal production provides livelihoods for a substantial number of people.
 This considerably contributes to deforestation, with reports showing that an average of over 300,000 ha of woodland is lost annually.
-In most Key Biodiversity Areas (KBA) where BWZ operates, forests have been destroyed to produce charcoal which is seen as a cheap source of energy.
-Some of the notable areas with high deforestation rates due to high charcoal production are Game Management Areas (GMAs) around the Kafue National Park, the Kafue flats and Chisamba KBA among others.
+In some of the Key Biodiversity Areas (KBA) where BWZ operates, forested areas are being destroyed to produce charcoal which is seen as a cheap source of energy.
+Some of the notable areas with high deforestation rates due to high charcoal production are the Game Management Areas (GMAs) around the southern and eastern sectors of Kafue National Park, the Kafue Flats and Chisamba KBA.
+Proximity to the capital city Lusaka makes these areas more vulnerable.

 Agriculture and land expansion for settlement

 The high demand for timber for commercial use has a devastating effect on the forests.
 Illegal logging degrades the economic value of forests and associated biodiversity and makes land more vulnerable to erosion.
 It also undermines the efforts of sustainable forest management and affects people’s livelihood.
-Logging impacts climate change by increasing the amount of carbon dioxide in the atmosphere.
-Illegally harvested wood in Zambia such as the rose wood, Zambezi tick and Mukula finds its way into major consumption markets as far as Europe including the USA and China.
+Logging impacts Climate Change by increasing the amount of carbon dioxide in the atmosphere.
+Illegally harvested wood in Zambia such as Mukwa, Zambezi teak and Mukula finds its way into major consumption markets as far as Europe including the USA and China.

 Wild and uncontrolled fires destroy millions of hectares of forested lands worldwide.
 Although fires are a part of nature and can be used as a conservation tool, they have catastrophic effects on the environment and can result in biodiversity loss.
 Degraded ecosystems are more vulnerable to fires and can cause habitat and species loss.
 Vulnerable habitats to fire include heavily logged forests, forests on peat soils, or where exclusions have been established to keep fires away resulting in the accumulation of vegetation that results in intense fires.
 The resulting loss has a huge impact on biodiversity, climate, and economic growth.